Complexity of $C_k$-coloring in hereditary classes of graphs: Preliminaries

 We use $[k]$ to denote the set $\{1, 2, \dots, k\}$.
 We denote by $P_t$ the path with $t$ vertices.
 A \emph{path in a graph $G$} is a sequence $v_1-\cdots -v_t$ of pairwise distinct vertices such that for any $i,j\in [t]$, $v_iv_j\in E(G)$ if and only if $|i-j|=1$.
-The {\em length} of this path is $t$.
+The {\em length} of this path is $t-1$.
 We denote by $V(P)$ the set $\{v_1, \ldots, v_t\}$.
 If $a, b \in V(P)$, say $a=v_i$ and $b=v_j$ with $i<j$, then $a-P-b$ is the path $v_i-v_{i+1}-\cdots -v_j$, and $b-P-a$ is the path $v_j-v_{j-1}-\cdots-v_i$.

 Let $k \geq 3$ be an odd integer.
-We use $[k]$ to denote the set $\{1, 2, \dots, k\}$, and we denote by $C_k$ a cycle with $k$ vertices $1,2,\ldots,k$ that appear along the cycle in this order.
-The calculations on vertices of $C_k$ will be preformed modulo $k$, with 0 unified with vertex $k$.
+We denote by $C_k$ a cycle with $k$ vertices $1,2,\ldots,k$ that appear along the cycle in this order.
+The calculations on vertices of $C_k$ will be preformed modulo $k$, with 0 interpreted as the vertex $k$.

 We say that $(G,L')$ is a {\em subinstance} of $(G,L)$ if $L'(v)\subseteq L(v)$ for every $v\in V(G)$.
 Two $C_k$-list assignments $L$ and $L'$ of $G$ are {\em equivalent} if $(G,L)$ is $C_k$-colorable if and only if $(G,L')$ is $C_k$-colorable.
 A $C_k$-list assignment $L$ is {\em equivalent} to a set $\mathcal{L}$ of $C_k$-list assignments of a graph $G$ if there is $L' \in \mathcal{L}$ such that $(G,L)$ is equivalent to $(G,L')$.